karimarous/Getting_started_with_Terraform_and_AWS/lab08/README.md

     }
 ```

-# 2. Update ythe main.tf with the variable env
+# 2. Update the main.tf with the variable env

 Copy the following code and update variables.tf
 ```